Continuing Education Activity

 Complications associated with odontogenic cysts are also contingent on the precise type of cyst:

-• Residual cysts can cause bone destruction if left untreated, which puts the adjacent teeth at risk.
-In general, these cysts do not present with complications once removed and have a low to no recurrence after excision.
+- Residual cysts can cause bone destruction if left untreated, putting the adjacent teeth at risk.
+Once removed, these cysts generally do not present with complications and have a low to no recurrence after excision.

-• Paradental cysts are associated with pericoronitis, which is a deep periodontal pocket.
-This may damage to the local periodontium as a consequence of the follicular expansion.
-Typically, they do not present with complications once removed and they do not recur after excision.[5]
+- Paradental cysts are associated with pericoronitis, which is a deep periodontal pocket.
+This may damage the local periodontium as a consequence of the follicular expansion.
+Typically, they do not present with complications once removed, and they do not recur after excision.[5]

-• Dentigerous cysts are associated with bony destruction due to the expansion of the cyst.[5]
-Typically do not present with complications once removed and there is low to no recurrence after excision.[7]
+- Dentigerous cysts are associated with bony destruction due to the expansion of the cyst.[5]
+Typically, they do not present with complications once removed, and there is low to no recurrence after excision.[7]

-• Odontogenic keratocysts have a high recurrence rate; therefore, close follow-up is necessary.
-If recurrence occurs, the patient will require additional surgical treatment.
+- Odontogenic keratocysts have a high recurrence rate; therefore, close follow-up is necessary.
+If recurrence occurs, the patient requires additional surgical treatment.

-• Glandular odontogenic cysts have a high recurrence rate (20 to 30%); consequently, close interval and long-term follow-up is necessary.
+- Glandular odontogenic cysts have a high recurrence rate (20 to 30%); consequently, close interval and long-term follow-up are necessary.
 The potential for multiple recurrences is high.[2][9]
-If there is a recurrence, the patient will require additional surgical treatment.
+If there is a recurrence, the patient requires additional surgical treatment.

 Deterrence and Patient Education

-Periapical cysts are inflammatory in nature.
+Periapical cysts are inflammatory.
 Patients must practice good oral hygiene and seek routine and preventive dental care.
-It is essential to discuss clinical and radiographic findings with patients and offer treatment options.
-Lastly, the provider should counsel the patient on outcomes for any lesions identified.
-Patients will better understand, especially if they are unresponsive to the initial treatment.
+Discussing clinical and radiographic findings with patients and offering treatment options is essential.
+Lastly, the provider should counsel the patient on the outcomes of any lesions identified.
+Patients better understand, especially if they are unresponsive to the initial treatment.

 Residual cysts are inflammatory and occur after incomplete surgical treatment.
 Routine dental visits are key to early diagnosis.
 In addition, patients should be made aware of any radiographic findings and counseled on lesion biopsy to rule out other lesions.

-Paradental cysts are inflammatory in nature.
-Therefore, patients need to practice good oral hygiene and seek routine dental care, including a radiographic examination.
+Paradental cysts are inflammatory.
+Therefore, patients must practice good oral hygiene and seek routine dental care, including a radiographic examination.

 Lateral periodontal cysts are developmental in origin.
 Therefore, patients should be made aware of these lesions and plan to have them excised.
-Conservative management and subsequent removal of these lesions classically result in resolution.
+Conservative management and subsequent removal of these lesions classically resolve them.

 Odontogenic keratocysts are developmental in origin.
 Patients should be made aware of these lesions and plan to have them excised.
-Conservative management and subsequent removal of these lesions usually result in their resolution.
-However, patients should schedule a close and long-term clinical and radiographic follow-up due to the high recurrence rate.
+Conservative management and subsequent removal of these lesions usually resolve them.
+However, due to the high recurrence rate, patients should schedule a close and long-term clinical and radiographic follow-up.

 Orthokeratinizing odontogenic cysts are developmental in origin.
 Patients should be made aware of these lesions and plan to have them excised.
 Conservative management and subsequent removal of these lesions normally result in permanent resolution.

 Glandular odontogenic cysts are developmental in origin.
-Patients should be made aware of these lesions and counseled on the general statistics and outcomes.
-Treatment options must be thoroughly discussed, and the patient is given the opportunity to ask questions.
-However, due to its high recurrence, close clinical and radiographic follow-up is required.
+Patients should be informed of these lesions and counseled on the general statistics and outcomes.
+Treatment options must be thoroughly discussed, and the patient is allowed to ask questions.
+However, due to their high recurrence, close clinical and radiographic follow-up is required.

 Enhancing Healthcare Team Outcomes